koa-next/ts-clean/README.md

 ## Help

-If you installed ts-node in the global installation environment, you can use `ts-clean --help` for help.
+If you installed ts-clean in the global installation environment, you can use `ts-clean --help` for help.

 ## LICENSE